Communicable Diseases (Procedure 1.1200)

 - College employees whose roles may place them in contact with bloodborne pathogens will follow College Policy 6.061, Occupational Exposure to Bloodborne Pathogens.
 This Policy will be supplemented by training and direction from supervisors.

-- Individuals whose high risk diseases meet the definition of disability in the ADA may request accommodations through Disability Support Services (students) or Human Resources (employees and visitors).
-The College will follow its policies and procedures for reviewing accommodation requests.
+- If an individual with a diagnosed disease meets the definition of a disabling condition in the ADA, that individual may request reasonable accommodations through Disability Support Services (students) or Human Resources (employees and visitors).
+The College will follow its policies and procedures for reviewing reasonable accommodation requests.

-- The College will maintain confidentiality regarding disclosure of the disease/condition in accordance with statute.
+- The College will maintain confidentiality regarding disclosure of the disease/condition in accordance with applicable law.
 Only those individuals with need to know will be informed, normally in cases related to health and safety in the regular operation of the College.
-The College will maintain medical records with the safeguards consistent with the ADA, HIPAA, and other applicable statutes.
+The College will maintain medical records with the safeguards consistent with the ADA, HIPAA, FERPA (as applicable) and other applicable statutes.